d3x0r/STFRPhysics/whitepaper.md

 ### Conversion from Vector Complex to Quaternion

 The conversion from vector complex to quaternion could be specified as a given rule (Figure H).
-Reasoning and proof of the following is not provided; intuitively, expanding the vector across a matrix assigns the imaginary parts anyway.
+Intuitively, expanding the vector across a matrix assigns the imaginary parts.

 Figure H
 ```